Limo operator avoids prison time in crash that killed 20

 One spectator left the hearing, cursing and shouting, “He killed 20 people,” before apologizing to the judge on her way out.

+Under the deal, Hussain will be formally sentenced after an interim probation of two years.
 The judge noted that Hussain’s guilty plea could be used to buoy any lawsuits.

 On Oct.
 6, 2018, Axel Steenburg of Amsterdam, 30 miles west of Albany, rented the 2001 Ford Excursion limousine for the 30th birthday of his new wife, Amy.
 The party group, ranging in age from 24 to 34, included Axel’s brother, Amy’s three sisters and two of their husbands, and close friends.